<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Preparing for the Holiday Season: Start Your Planning Early

-Despite inflation and recession concerns, the record-breaking sales of Black Friday 2023 has shown us that shoppers still love to spend during this time of year.
+Despite consumers remaining cost conscious, the continual rise of spending around Black Friday and Cyber Monday and the broader holiday season has shown us that shoppers still love to spend during this time of year.
 And you don't want to miss out on this once-a-year opportunity to bolster your bottom line and clear out old inventory.

 Whether you're analyzing previous years trends and auditing your inventory or planning revenue and forecasting cash flow, the most important thing to remember is to start your planning process early.